kubernetes101/pib-dev/labs/advanced-labs/cli/README.md

 PiB ships two CLIs (kic and flt) to make learning and working with Kubernetes easier.
 Both CLIs can be customized on an organization, team, or app level.
 This workshop walks through the different customization options with examples.

-## This document is a work in progress

 ## Create Working Branch

 ```bash